-Make your own take out at home with this easy veggie beef ramen recipe!
-This dish is filled with tender steak, crisp vegetables and the perfect sauce.
+Make your own takeout at home with this easy beef ramen recipe!
+Loaded with tender steak, crisp veggies, and a flavorful sauce, it’s the perfect quick dinner.

 This post may contain affiliate links.
 Read disclosure policy.

-This homemade beef ramen is one of our favorite weeknight dinners.
-It comes together in less than 30 minutes and is so flavorful.
-Some of our other top weeknight meals are goulash, one pot burrito bowls, one pot caprese pasta and slow cooker honey chicken.
+This homemade beef ramen is one of our go-to weeknight dinners.
+It comes together in under 30 minutes and is packed with flavor.
+We love quick and satisfying meals like this and goulash, one pot burrito bowls and slow cooker honey chicken.

 What You’ll Need

-• Beef: I use flank steak to keep the beef ramen on the healthier side.
+• Beef: I use flank steak as it’s a leaner cut for beef ramen.
 Feel free to use other cuts of beef too, such as top sirloin.
 You’ll just need about 10 ounces, cut into pieces.

 • Veggies: I love to pack mine with all types of veggies.
 Bell peppers, broccoli, snap peas and carrots are my favorites.

 • Sauce: The sauce has such amazing flavor!
-It’s simple to make – just whisk together soy sauce, brown sugar, sesame oil and ground ginger.
+All you need are soy sauce, brown sugar, sesame oil and ground ginger.

 • Toppings: Feel free to top yours with sliced green onions, sesame seeds or red peppers flakes for extra spice.